-Renault Improves Yield and Produces Over 520 More Parts per Hour THE CHALLENGE Renault needed to define design rules for filling & feeding systems across different product lines, with the end goal of achieving quality casting production and enhancing their competitiveness.
-THE STORY Traditional methods in the past produced poorly optimized layouts with lower yields.
-As Renault was making a huge investment in installing a new molding line at Fonderie de Bretagne (FDB), their team employed ESI QuikCAST to test quickly different designs and understand the effects of these designs on the casting quality.
-QuikCAST was the chosen simulation route owing to its ability to provide designers an opportunity to try several preliminary designs on the computer, to arrive at an optimal design / process condition, and to reach the expected casting quality and competitiveness.
-Renault then put in place a standard approach and tools to achieve quality castings across various system designs.
-THE BENEFITS - Enhance competitiveness in the market - Reduce development time & cost, cutting needless trials to optimize the pattern design & process parameters - Achieved an economy of 44 hours / year of production time and around 1300 tons / year of liquid alloy - Improve overall quality level - · Capitalize on know-how of filling and feeding system designs "After using ESI QuikCAST, not only were we able to improve our bottom line by saving on metal and creating more castings than before, but we also implemented a completely new system for casting that we now use routinely across various product lines within the company." - Laurent SOULAT, Cast Iron Design Referent, Renault, France INTRODUCTION At Fonderie de Bretagne (FDB), in Western France, Renault had an existing mold layout of a cast iron knuckle (RENAULT TRAFFIC Front Knuckle - Project Code:X82).
-This was a 6-cavities mold (Fig1), running in production with some noticeable Shrinkage Porosity problems (Fig2).
+Renault employs ESI QuikCAST to Define Standards for Quality Castings THE CHALLENGE To define design rules for filling & feeding systems across different product lines to enhance competitiveness and achieve quality casting production.
+THE STORY Traditional methods in the past had produced poorly optimized layouts with lower yields.
+As Renault was making a huge investment for installing a new molding line at Fonderie de Bretagne (FDB), ESI QuikCAST was employed to quickly test different designs and understand the effects of these designs on the casting quality.
+QuikCAST was the chosen simulation route owing to its ability to provide designers an opportunity to try several preliminary designs on the computer, to arrive at an optimal design / process condition to reach the expected casting quality and competitiveness.
+A standard approach and tools were put in place to achieve quality castings across various system designs.
+THE BENEFITS - Enhance competitiveness in the market - Reduction in development time & cost, cutting needless trials to optimize the pattern design & process parameters - Improvement (or conservation) of quality level - Know-how capitalization of filling and feeding systems designs "After using ESI QuikCAST, not only were we able to increase our bottom line by saving on metal and creating more castings than before, but we also implemented a completely new system for casting that we now use routinely across various product lines within the company." - Laurent SOULAT, Cast iron design Referent, Renault, France INTRODUCTION Renault had an existing mold layout of a cast iron knuckle (RENAULT TRAFFIC Front Knuckle - Project Code:X82).
+This was a 6-cavities mold (Fig1), running in the production with some noticeable Shrinkage porosity problems (Fig2).